Why does my Cat attack my Legs

 It is not uncommon for people to have a hard time with bite and scratch transmitted diseases, such as cat scratch fever.
 Cat scratch fever is a bacterial infection caused by Bartonella Henselae.
-Is is transmitted via bites or scratches or from a cat licking an open cut on your skin.
+It is transmitted via bites or scratches or from a cat licking an open cut on your skin.
 Those affected may feel unwell and develop a fever and enlarged lymph nodes.
-Reduce the risk of becoming infected by washing any wound as soon as you can with soap and running water.
+Reduce the risk of infection by washing any wound as soon as you can with soap and running water.
 If you feel unwell after receiving a scratch or bite from a cat, contact your doctor immediately for medical help.

 How to reduce the cat’s aggression